DavidMertz/RegEx_Puzzles/book.md

 As the last puzzle showed, there are Unicode characters for domino tiles.
-In the last puzzle, we played a game of evaluating whether a particular sequence of "tiles"—represented by ASCII sequences—were winning plays.
+In the last puzzle, we played a game of evaluating whether a particular sequence of "tiles"—represented by ASCII sequences—was winning plays.
 However, in that last puzzle, we took a shortcut by taking advantage of the internal structure of the ASCII representation.